inoas/glacier/README.md

 For Erlang this library depends on [fs](https://hexdocs.pm/fs/).
 Because of this on Linux you will need [`inotify-tools` to be installed](https://github.com/synrc/fs#backends).
 On Mac and Windows it should work out of the box.

+For NodeJS version 18 LTS is supported and development always and only happens on the latest stable LTS, such as Node.js say v18.12.1.

 If available on Hex this package can be added to your Gleam project:

 1. Run `gleam add glacier`